-- Establishes liaison with the news media for dissemination of information as requested by the president. - Establishes liaison with local radio and television services for public announcements. - Arranges for photographic and audio-visual services. - Advises the president or designate of all news concerning the extent of disaster affecting the campus. - Prepares new releases for approval and releases to media concerning the emergency.
+- Establishes liaison with the news media for dissemination of information as requested by the president. - Establishes liaison with local radio and television services for public announcements. - Arranges for photographic and audio-visual services. - Advises the president or designee of all news concerning the extent of disaster affecting the campus. - Prepares new releases for approval and releases to media concerning the emergency.

-Insurance Liaison and Follow-up Activities: Director of Human Resources and Director of Campus Card Services and Purchasing
+Insurance Liaison and Follow-up Activities: Director of Human Resources and Director of Purchasing

-- Establishes contact with insurance carriers for loss reporting and coordinates the adjustment process. - Contacts and coordinates worker's compensation issues. - Contacts and works with employee benefit carriers. - Coordinates OSHA and EPA contacts as necessary.
+- Establishes contact with insurance carriers for loss reporting and coordinates the adjustment process. - Contacts and coordinates worker's compensation issues.

+- Contacts and works with employee benefit carriers. - Coordinates OSHA and EPA contacts as necessary.

-Student Issues: Vice President of Student Life/Dean of Students and Director of Residence Life
+Student Issues: Vice President of Student Life/Dean of Students and Associate Deans of Students: